bsipin20/100-days-of-code/log.md

 **Link to work:** [bashxl](https://github.com/bsipin20/bashxl)

 **Thoughts:**
 Focused on writting working Project Euler code without thinking of best practices.
-In future think of solutions in terms of space and time.
+In future write in comments how solution works with space and time (todo).
 Write ways to improve (e.g. p001.py could have used generators). bashxl seems like a good first side project.
 Helps me focus on building packages, documentation, command line arguments.

 ### Day 1: June 27, Monday